callionica/hue/README.md

 6. The scenes  are created by the formula during setup and there are different scenes for "Play and stop" rules (no explicit transitiontime) and the all_on rules (transitiontime: 600)

 The implication seems to be that you need multiple instances of this Hue labs formula for different logical groups of lights otherwise the all_on part of the rule will confound expectations.
 The UI allows you to select multiple rooms, but only one zone so this is a little confusing if you've picked multiple rooms.

+## Time-based lights - One Approach
+If you don't want to change lights that are already on, do time based update of a scene and use that scene when you want to turn on the lights.
+If the triggering mechanism uses names, you can have a few different scenes and just change their names to get the current one to be active.
+For Hue hardware, hook the button up to a sensor and in the rules for the sensor update, hold the scene to be activated.
+Need an action sensor with rules for each state pointing to different scenes.
+Alternatively, define a scene and have rules that update the light state in the scene.
+(Light states hidden in rules would be harder to manage without additional UI though)

 ## Jason Bourne music and Still of the Night by Whitesnake
 Does the music from the Bourne movies sound like the strings from Whitesnake's "Still of the Night"?